alexisdpc/Sentiment-analysis-NLP-LLM/README.md

 # Natural Language Processing with LLMs

-The Python notebooks in this library are the following:
+The Python notebooks in this repository are the following:

  1) `sentiment_analysis.ipynb` In this notebook we train DistilBERT model to predict sentiment analysis.
 We use the IMDb dataset of labelled film reviews so that the model can predic whether a film review is positive or negative.
  2)